bernhardAxonIvy/doc/source/engine-guide/deployment/deploy.rst

 We strongly recommend to **automate the deployment** in a CI/CD pipeline.
 For this purpose, we offer a :ref:`REST API<deployment-rest-api>` which is accessible via HTTP/HTTPS.
-If you can't connect to the Axon Ivy Engine that way, use the file based deployment mechanism (e.g. via SSH) as described above.
+If you can't connect to the Axon Ivy Engine that way, use the file based deployment mechanism (e.g., via SSH) as described above.
 For both scenarios, you can use command-line tools like :code:`curl` or :code:`scp` to build such an automated pipeline.
 If you have Maven available in your environment, use our :ref:`deployment-maven-plugin`, which supports both